 Anti-Black Racism Initiative Recruitment Awards

-GPS offers Graduate Excellence Recruitment Awards to Black applicants to our graduate degree programs.
-These awards are offered in support of McGill’s Action Plan to Address Anti-Black Racism by nomination of their unit, based on self-identification during the admissions process.
+Graduate and Postdoctoral Studies (GPS) offers Graduate Excellence Recruitment Awards to Black applicants admitted to McGill’s graduate degree programs.
+These awards support McGill’s Action Plan to Address Anti-Black Racism and are granted through unit nomination, based on self‑identification during the admissions process.

-This award is non-renewable and paid in installments during the first 12 months of study.
-The award is always provided in addition to core funding offered by a department, supervisor, or Faculty and cannot replace that funding.
+These awards are provided in addition to core funding offered by the department, supervisor, or Faculty and cannot replace that funding.

 Nomination Deadline